-2) Review Updates

-- a) Every thirty days that the outbreak continues. - b) In response to new information or to new or previously unrecognized COVID-19 hazards. - c) When otherwise necessary.

-3) Hazard Correction

-- a) Changes will be implemented to reduce the transmission of COVID-19 based on the investigation and review - b) In addition to corrections outlined in Section 8, we will consider: - Moving indoor tasks outdoors or having them performed remotely. - Increasing outdoor air supply when work is done indoors. - Improving air filtration. - Increasing physical distancing as much as possible. - N 95 Filtering Face Masks, as described in paragraph 12.c.
-(5).

-17. Major COVID-19 Outbreaks
+- 2) Review Updates - a) Every thirty days that the outbreak continues. - b) In response to new information or to new or previously unrecognized COVID-19 hazards. - c) When otherwise necessary. - 3) Hazard Correction - a) Changes will be implemented to reduce the transmission of COVID-19 based on the investigation and review - b) In addition to corrections outlined previously, we will consider: - Moving indoor tasks outdoors or having them performed remotely. - Increasing outdoor air supply when work is done indoors. - Improving air filtration. - Increasing physical distancing as much as possible. - 17.
+Major COVID-19 Outbreaks - a.

-a.
 This section applies to any place of employment covered by this program when there are 20 or more employee COVID-19 cases in an exposed group visited the workplace during their infectious period within a 30-day period.
-This section will stay in effect until there are no new COVID-19 cases detected in the workplace for a 14-day period.